Mrivu/MahjongLottery/README.md

 # MahjongLottery
-App for a friendly mahjon-inspired lottery system
+App for a friendly mahjong-inspired lottery system